raspberrypilearning/comic-character/en/step_2.md

 ---
 title: What is a constant?
 ---

-A constant is like a variable; it is a named data value that can't change; once set, its value stays the same.
+A constant is a named data value.
-Therefore, you cannot reassign the value of a constant once you have declared it.
-For example, `const PI = 3.3.14159265359;`;
-`PI` cannot be assigned another value throughout the program.

-A variable in programming is a named area of memory that holds a value.
-The value can be changed when the program runs.
+The value cannot be changed by the program.
-For example, `var age = 30;` `age` is the variable storing the value `30`

 --- /collapse ---

+The current year will be added to the `<span>` element you created earlier.

-JavaScript can be used to change HTML elements.
-You want to update the current year and show it using the `<span>` element you created earlier.
+JavaScript can be used to find and change HTML elements.

-To access the `<span>` element, you will use the Document Object Model which represents your web page.
+To access the `<span>` element, you will 'select' it, using the Document Object Model method: `querySelector()`.

-With the DOM (Document Object Model), JavaScript can find and change all the elements of an HTML document.

-You can use the function `querySelector()` for this. `querySelector()` returns the first element in your web page that matches a specified CSS selector.
-(E.g. #openHam, .nav-items)

 --- collapse ---

 ---
-title: What does the Document Object Model do exactly?
+title: What is the Document Object Model?
 ---

-The Document Object Model (DOM) is a programming interface for web documents.
-It serves as a bridge between web documents and programming languages (such as JavaScript).This provides a way to interact with and manipulate the content and structure of a web page dynamically.
+The Document Object Model (DOM) provides a way for JavaScript (and other programming languages) to interact with web page elements.

-The DOM allows developers to interact using the following methods:

-+ Dynamic Interaction:
-It allows dynamic interaction with the web page.
-Using languages e.g. JavaScript, developers can access, modify, or manipulate the content and structure of the page.

-+ Event Handling:
-The DOM enables the handling of user actions or events, such as clicks or keyboard inputs.
-Developers can link event listeners to specific elements and run custom code in response to these events.

-+ Content Manipulation:
-Developers can add, delete, or modify elements and content on the page dynamically.
-This is commonly used to update the page without requiring a full page reload.
+It represents the structure of a web page (document).

+`querySelector()` is a DOM method that returns the first element in your web page that matches a specified CSS selector (e.g. `#currentYear`)

 --- /collapse ---

 --- task ---

-Use the `querySelector()` to find the element with the attribute `id="currentYear"`.
+Use the `querySelector()` method to find the element in the web page document with the attribute `id="currentYear"`.

 --- code ---
 ---